A Locals Guide to the Best Things to do in Cork (2024 Guide)

 Did you know, the Wild Atlantic Way runs from Kinsale in West Cork all the way to Donegal.
 At 2,500 km long, it is the longest coastal driving route in the world.
 If you donโ€™t fancy your chances driving yourself, you can book this luxury guided tour from Cork City that includes stops in Timoleague, Kinsale, Castlemartyr, and Cobh.
 If you’re not from Ireland, you may find it a challenge to navigate the notoriously winding roads on this route.

-Why not spend a full-day of your vacation to Cork driving some of the route in West Cork, stopping in some gorgeous towns and villages along the way, or even making the time to do a memorable whale watching tour from the tiny town of Baltimore!
+Why not spend one day in Cork driving some of the route in West Cork, stopping in some gorgeous towns and villages along the way, or even making the time to do a memorable whale watching tour from the tiny town of Baltimore!

 things to do in west cork